ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

-If your enterprise decides that it wants to invest in Azure OpenAI as a capability for the company, a number of follow-up considerations come into play, but one of the big ones revolves around a core premise of shared services versus distributed discrete services, and depending on your company, you will likely wind up with a mix of both.
+If your enterprise decides that it wants to invest in Azure OpenAI as a capability for the company, a number of follow-up considerations come into play, but one of the big ones revolves around a core premise of shared services versus distributed discrete services, and depending on your company makeup, you will likely wind up with a mix of both.

 I think it may help to make an analogy: Many enterprises have CI/CD setups, and there is a model that often emerges where a central group of folks maintain a centralized pool of build agents, but various engineering teams are still